Gary Kelly (footballer, born 1974)

 Gary Oliver Kelly (born 9 July 1974) is an Irish former footballer who played his entire professional career with Leeds United.

-He played as a right back or a right midfielder from 1992 until 2007 and made 531 appearances in total for Leeds, being the only player at Leeds to make more than 500 appearances from outside the stewardship of Don Revie.
+Kelly played as a right-back or a right midfielder from 1992 until 2007 and made 531 appearances in total for Leeds United, being the only player to make more than 500 appearances outside the stewardship of Don Revie.

-Career
+Club career

 Kelly, the youngest of a family of 13, originally started playing football as a striker, and was reasonably successful in this position for Home Farm.
 However, when he joined Leeds, then boss Howard Wilkinson recognised qualities in him that would make a very good wing-back.

 Kelly made his debut for Leeds in the 1991–92 season, although he did not become a regular in the side until the 1993–94 season, when Wilkinson made him his first choice right-back following the injury-induced retirement of Mel Sterland, occasionally filing in at centre back when needed.

 He had played just twice in the 1991–92 season, when Leeds were champions of the last old Football League First Division before the FA Premier League was created, and did not qualify for a title winner's medal.

 He was selected in the Premier League team of the season for the 1993–94 campaign.
 By the end of that season, he had also played himself into Jack Charlton's Republic of Ireland squad that went to the 1994 World Cup in the USA.
 Kelly was one of the "Three Amigos" alongside Phil Babb and Jason McAteer whose youthful exuberance rejuvenated an ageing Irish squad.
 Kelly scored in a 2–0 victory over Germany in a warm-up friendly before those finals.
 Kelly was installed by George Graham as his skipper in the 1997–98 season, at the age of 23.